 Portfolio Managers: Kim D. Arthur, Chief Executive Officer of the Adviser, James W. Concidine, Chief Risk Officer of the Adviser, and J. Richard Fredericks, Managing Director of the Adviser have served the Fund as its portfolio managers since it commenced operations in 2022 and its Predecessor Fund since its inception in 2015.
-Alex Varner, Director of Research of the Adviser, has served the Fund as a portfolio manager since it commenced operations in 2022 and its Predecessor Fund since its commenced operations in 2022 and its Predecessor Fund since its commenced operations in 2022 and its Predecessor Fund since its commenced operations in 2022 and its Predecessor Fund since 2021.
+Alex Varner, Director of Research of the Adviser, has served the Fund as a portfolio manager since it commenced operations in 2022 and its Predecessor Fund since 2021.
+Darol Ryan, Managing Partner of the Adviser, has served the Fund as a portfolio manager since December 2024.